vorpalnet/blade/DEPLOYING.md

 in a shared library — a driver implements framework interfaces, and a shared library's classloader is the WAR's parent, so it cannot see them.
 The public WAR here has no driver; the driver's own repository builds the deployable `player.war` as a WAR overlay of this one.
 Deploy that WAR to the cluster like any service.
-The media server it drives is configured in the app's `driverProperties` (`kurento.ws.url`: one node's control URL, or a comma-separated fleet the driver places sessions across — use names the engines resolve to the media subnet, not public ones).
+The media server it drives is configured in the app's `driverProperties`, whose keys are the driver's own (typically its control URL: one node, or a comma-separated fleet the driver places sessions across — use names the engines resolve to the media subnet, not public ones).

 ## Quick start